The Park Centre for Mental Health: Decline in numbers

 By the late 1950s the efficacy of large-scale, all-purpose institutions for the treatment of mental illness began to be questioned.
 It was recognised that patients became institutionalised to the extent that living in large institutions perpetuated their mental disorders and did not assist them to recover.
 The Division of Mental Hygiene embarked on a program of expanding acute psychiatric beds in general hospitals and transferring elderly senile patients from mental hospitals to nursing homes.
 This resulted in a decline in the number of patients at Goodna and in 1960, Director Basil Stafford was able to report that, for the first time, the hospital had an excess of beds.
 The complex, renamed the Brisbane Mental Hospital, began to develop a different role.
-No longer did it cater for every type of patient from every part of the Queensland; instead the majority of inmates were long-term chronic patients.
+No longer did it cater for every type of patient from every part of Queensland; instead the majority of inmates were long-term chronic patients.
 The new Mental Health Act of 1962 placed a greater emphasis on voluntary admission and the complex became known as the Brisbane Special Hospital.
 In 1969, it was renamed Wolston Park Hospital.

 In 1976 the Minister for Health released a paper on the Care of the Intellectually Handicapped, which proved to be the catalyst for significant changes in the delivery of mental health services.
 A special Branch of Intellectually Handicapped Services was established within the Health Department in 1977, which took responsibility for the Basil Stafford Centre.
 Research into the long-term effects of institutionalisation and the lack of success in the treatment and care provided in institutional settings led to critical questioning of the institutional model for both mentally ill and intellectually and physically disabled people.
 In addition, the increasing criticism of conditions within mental hospitals and the abuse of patients' rights gave impetus to the development of alternative models, in particular, community-based mental health services.
 The community care model was adopted slowly in Queensland.
 Institutions were reformed, however, an emphasis on institutional care remained.